aurollan/Embedded_C_STM32F3/readme.md

 ## Why there is no picture from documentation in your readme files ?
 Because an essential skill you need in software development is knowing how to RTFM (Read The F__king Manual).
 You HAVE to kno how to find information in your device documentation and how to use it.
+It's important to get conmfortable with the official documentation.
+At the begining it's annoying but then you will find what you need easily.

 ## Something else ?
 If you need more information about a part of this resources, just ask me.